-The Friday the 13th films were always purely and simply exercises in commerce, made dirt cheap and delivering reliably huge returns on investment.
+The Friday the 13th films were always pure and simple exercises in commerce, made for dirt cheap and delivering reliably huge returns on investment.
 It didn’t much matter if a particular installment was dreadful (Part V) or the best one they’d ever done (Part VI) because they always turned a tidy profit.
 However, those profit margins were starting to get thinner as the box office grosses continued their decline from sequel to sequel.
 So, by 1987 Paramount wasn’t ready to walk away from Friday the 13th, but they were looking for a way to make one last big splash.
 Too bad New Line didn’t feel the same way.

 [My sources from this point forward are: Crystal Lake Memories: The Complete History of Friday the 13th documentary & the companion coffee table book of the same name]

 1. It was originally supposed to be Freddy Vs. Jason

 By 1987, New Line’s Nightmare on Elm Street was the new horror movie franchise king, and Paramount wanted in on that but wasn’t willing to play fair.
 They proposed a Freddy Vs. Jason team-up movie which they would totally control and handle domestic distribution for, giving New Line international distribution at a time when the international market was not particularly important.
 New Line said thanks, but no thanks (and maybe a “go to hell” thrown in for good measure), and the two sides went their separate ways.
 That was okay because when Friday the 13th Executive Producer Frank Mancuso, Jr. asked Friday the 13th Part VI director Tom McLoughlin to brainstorm potential Freddy Vs. Jason story ideas he came up completely empty.